Email Settings

 SendGrid

-This is an example of a configuration using SendGrid email service:
+Here is an example of a configuration using the SendGrid email service:

 - SMTP_HOST=smtp.sendgrid.net